A continuum mechanics approach for the deformation of non-Euclidean origami generated by piecewise constant nematic director fields: Patterning the three-fold and four-fold intersections

 To design a quadrilateral pattern, we prescribe the directors and the corresponding tangents at the left and bottom boundaries (panels with indices $(i,1),(i,2),(1,j),(2,j)$, i.e. the domain outside the red dashed lines in Fig.~\ref{fig:fourfold_pattern}(b)).
 By entering a reference folding angle $\theta$ and applying Eq.~(\ref{eq:marching}), the pattern within the red dashed domain is determined.
 Once all directors are determined, we fix the tangent branches and compute the tangents.
 The coordinates of the vertices are then computed by these tangents.
 The difficulty we might have is that the process may break the topology of a quadrilateral mesh.
 Thus, a more realistic way is to start with a symmetric pattern and then perturb the boundary directors.
 Figure~\ref{fig:fourfold_pattern}(b) is an example of irregular quadrilateral patterns.
 We start with a symmetric pattern with directors along $\bfR_{\bfe_3}(\pi/4) \bfe_1$ and $\bfR_{\bfe_3}(3\pi/4) \bfe_1$.
 As shown in Fig.~\ref{fig:fourfold_pattern}(b), the symmetric pattern consists of Type A nodes and Type B nodes, which will deform into pyramids and saddles, respectively.
 We then perturb the directors at the boundary vertices and compute the entire pattern using Eq.~(\ref{eq:marching}).
-During the marching process, the folding angle branches are fixed by $\sigma=+1$ in Eq.~(\ref{eq:gamma1234}), meaning the opposite folding angles have the same sign.
+During the marching process, the folding angle branches are fixed by $\delta=+1$ in Eq.~(\ref{eq:gamma1234}), meaning the opposite folding angles have the same sign.
 The resulting quadrilateral pattern is irregular in both the reference and actuated configurations, and the distribution of Gaussian curvature is non-symmetric.
 In the deformed configuration, we observe alternating positive and negative Gaussian curvature at the four-fold vertices.
+We also show the actuated configuration and Gaussian curvature of the orthogonal dual in Fig.~\ref{fig:fourfold_pattern}(c).